UWPCE-PythonCert/PythonCertDevel/source/modules/GraphDatabases.rst

 2. Click on the "Sign up" button in the upper right to get signed up for an account.

+3. Once you have created an account, you need to create a database.
+YOu can create a small (but not that small!)
+"Hobby" database for free.

-Follow the instructions, and be sure to record your user name and password.
+4. Once you create the database, it will create a username (the name of the database you gave it) and generated password.
+Be sure to record your user name and password.

 Managing your password:
 .......................